 - Take note of local businesses.
 Are there any nearby?
 If yes, write down their names and addresses since they might've caught the crash on their security system.

-- When the police show up, write down the name of the officer and ask for their card so you can contact them again if needed.
-You should also ask for a copy of the police report.
+- Get the officer’s name and content information.
+When the police arrive, write down the officer's name and ask for their card so you can contact them again if needed.

 Notify the DMV

-This rule applies if the accident was fatal, caused an injury or resulted in more than $1,000 in property damage.
-In other words, you don’t need to notify the DMV if the accident only caused minor damages and didn’t result in any injuries.
+This rule applies if the accident was fatal, caused an injury, or resulted in more than $1,000 in property damage.
+In other words, you don't need to notify the DMV if the accident only caused minor damages and didn't result in any injuries.

 Contact Your Insurance Company

 Reach out to your insurance agent as soon as possible after a car accident.
 Your agent will walk you through the process of filing a claim.
-You'll have to provide some of the details listed above, and they'll probably ask you to make a written or recorded statement.
-Tread carefully here.
-Insurance companies may try to close claims by giving out the least amount of money possible.
-So, seek the guidance of your Glendale car accident attorney to ensure you're treated fairly.
+You'll have to provide some of the details listed above, and they'll ask you to make a written or recorded statement.

 Once you file a claim, the insurance company will investigate what happened.
 They'll likely schedule a car inspection to assess the extent of the damages.
 A claims adjuster will review the claim and determine who's liable and how much you can receive for your injuries or damages.
-You’ll have to agree to this settlement to receive the money.

 Get Additional Evidence

 Your insurance company might request more evidence when processing your claim.
-If you received medical care after the accident, make sure to keep a copy of your medical bills and records.
-Local hospitals with emergency rooms include the Glendale Memorial Hospital, USC Verdugo Hills and Adventist Health.
+If you received medical care after the accident, keep a copy of your medical bills and records.
+Local hospitals with emergency rooms include:

 You can also obtain a copy of the accident report from the Glendale Police Department website.

-The takeaway here is to keep any and all documents related to the accident so you have enough evidence to support your claim.
+It is important to keep all documents related to the accident so that you have evidence supporting your claim.

 Look Into Short-Term Disability Benefits